Sabrinas Organizing

 STUDY PROBLEM 6: SKIMMING THE SURFACE

-Many students think that knowing some of the material means they really know it all – and they avoid further studying.
-But not knowing things makes us uncomfortable, and our lack of understanding comes out in our test scores.
+Many students think that knowing some of the material means they know it all and avoid further studying.
+But not knowing things makes us uncomfortable, and our lack of understanding results in our test scores.

 STUDY PROBLEM 7: LETTING FRUSTRATION WIN